Conformal boundary conditions, loop gravity and the continuum: Boundary field theory at finite distance

 Having introduced additional boundary fields, we now get additional boundary equations of motion (in addition to the flatness constraint and the vanishing of torsion in the bulk).
 First of all, there are the \emph{glueing conditions} linking the fields in the interior to the spinors at the boundary.
 Using $\delta F=\nabla\wedge\delta A$ together with Stokes's theorem, we calculate the variation of the action \eref{fullactn} with respect to the spin connection, obtaining

-Imposing $\delta_A S=0$, gives us therefore \emph{two} conditions, namely the torsionless condition ($\nabla\wedge e^i=0$) in the bulk and the glueing conditions \eref{glucond}, which are just one half our boundary conditions, namely \eref{bndryb}.
-We can then also take into account the variations of the spinors themselves.
+Imposing $\delta_A S=0$, gives us therefore \emph{two} conditions, namely the torsionless condition ($\nabla\wedge e^i=0$) in the bulk and the glueing conditions \eref{glucond}, which are just the first part of our boundary conditions, namely \eref{bndryb}.
+The second part \eref{bndrya} of the boundary conditions follows from the variations of the boundary spinor $\xi^A$.
 The resulting boundary equations of motion require that the boundary spinor $\xi^A$ is holomorphic, namely

 where we introduced the $SU(2)\times U(1)$ gauge covariant derivative,

 for the $U(1)$ spin connection $\Gamma_a\in T^\ast\mathcal{B}$ at the boundary.
 This connection is implicitly defined via the two-dimensional (boundary intrinsic) torsionless condition